๐ Final Project#

 Deliverable 4: [0 Points] Return your robot#

-Return your robot in person to Mr. Hall or Ms. Rosario by Tuesday 10 Dec 1500.
+Return your robot in person to the instructors or Mr. Hall by Wed 11 Dec 1500.

-Ensure no loose parts; tighten all the screws before returning your robot.
+Ensure there are no loose parts, and tighten all screws before returning your robot.